 Advises the Board of Education and administration on technology-related issues in the district.
 Helps to identify resources, policies and procedures necessary for the implementation and evaluation of the district’s technology goals.

 Appointments to the Board Advisory Committees are made prior to the beginning of each school year to fill vacancies and terms begin in September.
 Members serve for two years, and can serve for two terms.
-If you are interested, please click here to download an application form, fill it out and return it to Superintendent Jim Wipke at 9703 Conway Road, St. Louis, MO 63124 or fax it to (314) 994-0441.
+If you are interested, please complete the board advisory committee application form and return it to Superintendent Jim Wipke at 9703 Conway Road, St. Louis, MO 63124 or fax it to (314) 994-0441.

 Missouri Legislators Representing Ladue School District